Marcher Apple Network

 Sometimes we makes finds of “lost” varieties and get very excited.

-Despite all this effort we still have a hundred yet to be identified.
+Despite all this effort we still have nearly a hundred yet to be identified.
 Some we have a measure of confidence in our identification, but there are many that we may never identify as they could be seedlings.
 DNA analysis has helped increase confidence in many identifications.

 Conservation